vise890/parseq/README.md

 A small library of [parser
-combinators](https://en.wikipedia.org/wiki/Parser_combinator) that operate on clojure `seq`s rather than strings.
+combinators](https://en.wikipedia.org/wiki/Parser_combinator) that operate on Clojure sequential collections rather than strings.

 **NOTE**: it doesn't actually (yet) work on `seq`s but rather on sequential collections